hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

        --server-port               Port on which graphql-engine should be served (default: 8080)

        --access-key                Secret access key, required to access this instance.
-                                   If specified client needs to send 'X-Hasura-Access-Key' header
+                                   If specified client needs to send 'X-Hasura-Admin-Secret' header

        --cors-domain               The domain, including sheme and port, to allow CORS for